-The Master's program leads to a Master of Science in Computer Science.
+The Master's Program leads to a Master of Science in Computer Science.
 It is intended for students with a strong background in computer science and a desire to prepare for research studies or professional practice.
 Holders of the baccalaureate degree in computer science or a related field are invited to apply for admission to the MSCS program.
-Students whose undergraduate degree is not in computer science may be required to complete some preparatory work in addition to fulfilling the requirements listed below.

 Program requirements include four core courses taken over the first two semesters of study.
 These courses are Computer Organization and Architecture, Operating Systems, Programming Languages and Design & Analysis of Computer Algorithms.
 Three graduating options are offered: a thesis option, a project option and a comprehensive exam.
 In addition to the four core courses, these options require students to complete 4, 5 and 6 elective courses, respectively, chosen from a broad set of courses offered by the Department.
 Course selections are subject to change.Master's students must meet the following degree requirements:

 1. Complete the following four core courses:

 - CS 520 Computer Organization and Architecture (offered in fall semester)

 - CS 550 Operating Systems (offered in spring semester)